Pebkac03/espanso_gui/README.md

 # espanso_gui

 Espanso GUI is a graphical user interface for the text expander Espanso.
 It works by reading files in Espanso's matches directory and rendering them as tables where you can edit and save the file it was loaded from.
 It currently only has limited functionality meaning it WILL mess up your files so do not run it unless you have a backup of your matches directory.
-Depends on Espanso being installed in default directory (using the official installer is tested and works, package managers will most likely not).
+Depends on Espanso being installed in default directory (using the official installer is tested and works, package managers will most likely not) and currentlu only works on Windows.

-Installation
+## Installation

----
+### Packaged release

+1. Install the Zip file from releases.
+2. Extract Zip, location does not matter.
+3. Run espanso_gui_v2.exe

+### From source

 To be able to run it and compile it you need the flutter SDK.
 The easiest way to install flutter and use it is through VS Code:
 1. Install VS Code, Git, and the Flutter extension for VS Code.